Home Care Library

 And regarding your inside unit, you may have noticed a water condensation pump located next to the unit.
 The reason for this is that in the process of cooling the air, your air conditioner works as a dehumidifier.
 To understand this, imagine a cold glass of water on a hot day.
-In a little while you will see water droplets forming on the outside of the glass.
+In a little while, you will see water droplets forming on the outside of the glass.
 This is because when the warm air hits the cold glass, it causes water in the warm air to condense out.
-The same effect happens when the warm air in your home hits the cold refrigerant pipes in your inside unit of your air conditioner.
+The same effect happens when the warm air in your home hits the cold refrigerant pipes in the inside unit of your air conditioner.
 And when the reservoir fills up with water, the condensate pump needs to kick on to pump it out of your home.

 WHAT TYPICALLY GOES WRONG:

 Now that we have discussed the different parts of your AC system and how they work, let’s now look at some things that typically go wrong with your AC system:

 Compressor: The motor in your compressor can go bad, or it can have valves which have problems.
 Or you can have leaks which develop around the compressor.